MagneticMartian/bright/README.md

 # bright
 I did not like the way that xrandr causes my screen to flicker when I decrease the brightness.
 So, I created bright which edits the backlight system file "brightness" to change the brightness.
 NO MORE FLICKER!!!!1!11!!!

-This currently only works for intel cpu's
+This currently only works for intel cpu's.
 ## Privilege level
 Due to, the software editing a system file, bright must be ran with elevated privileges.
 ## Compiling